 Clearly, with so many risks for indoor air pollution, it makes sense to use whatever tools you can to improve IAQ.
 The following are 7 ways that HVAC technology can help.

-1. Combat indoor air pollution with UVC technology
+1. Combat indoor air pollution with air purification technology

 No doubt, you’ve heard of UVA and UVB — the types of solar ultraviolet (UV) radiation from which people protect themselves using sunscreen and other methods.
 UVC is the most damaging type of solar radiation, but it is completely filtered out by the atmosphere and does not reach the earth’s surface.

-UVC-emitting lights are useful for air purification.
-This technology can kill virtually any microbe.
-As a result, some HVAC solutions incorporate UVC to purify the air, keep the equipment free of pathogens, and reduce the risk of spreading them throughout a building.
+UVC-emitting lights are useful for destroying contaminants on surfaces.
+This technology can kill many microbes.
+You can have UVC lights installed within your HVAC system to keep the equipment free of pathogens, and reduce the risk of spreading them throughout a building.

 Today, UVC has been incorporated into many healthcare facilities as part of air disinfection systems.
 Its use is also growing in other high-traffic buildings where air quality and preventing the spread of illness is a concern, such as: